-Total Pension Liability: The total pension liability (TPL) for KERS measured as of June 30, 2019 and 2018 was determined using the actuarial valuation as of June 30, 2018 and 2017.
+Total Pension Liability: The total pension liability (TPL) for KERS measured as of June 30, 2020 and 2019 was determined using the actuarial valuation as of June 30, 2019 and 2018.
 This valuation used the following actuarial methods and assumptions applied to all prior periods included in the measurement:

-Valuation date June 30, 2018 and 2017 (rolled forward) Experience study July 1, 2013 - June 30, 2018 Actuarial cost method Entry age normal Amortization period Level percentage payroll, closed Remaining amortization period 25 years Asset valuation method 20% of the difference between the market value of assets and the expected actuarial value of assets is recognized Inflation 2.30% Salary increase 3.55% to 19.55%, varies by service Investment rate of return 5.25 percent
+Valuation date June 30, 2019 and 2018 (rolled forward) Experience study July 1, 2013 - June 30, 2018 Actuarial cost method Entry age normal Amortization period Level percentage payroll, closed Remaining amortization period 26 years Asset valuation method 20% of the difference between the market value of assets and the expected actuarial value of assets is recognized Inflation 2.3% Salary increase 3.3% to 19.55%, varies by service Investment rate of return 5.25 percent for KERS Non-Hazardous, 6.25 percent for KERS Hazardous

 The mortality table used for active members is PUB-2010 General Mortality table projected with the ultimate rates from the MP-2014 mortality improvement scale using a base year of 2010.
-The mortality table used for healthy retired members is a system-specific mortality table based on mortality experience from 2013-2018, projected with the ultimate rates from MP-2014 mortality improvement scale using a base year of 2019.
-For disabled members, the mortality table used is PUB-2010 Disabled Mortality table, with a 4-year set forward for both male and female rates, projected with the ultimate rates from the MP-2014 mortality improvement scale using a base year of 2010.
+The mortality table used for healthy retired members is a system-specific mortality table based on mortality experience from 2013-2018, projected with the ultimate rates from MP-2014 mortality improvement scale using a base year of 2020.
+For disabled members, the mortality table used is PUB-2010 Disabled Mortality table, with a 4-year set-forward for both male and female rates, projected with the ultimate rates from the MP-2014 mortality improvement scale using a base year of 2010.